thecarp/dactyl-keyboard/doc/options-nested.md

 ### Parameter <a id="wall-segments">`segments`</a>

-A map of segment IDs to xyz-coordinates in mm.
+A map describing the properties of the wall at each of its segments.

 This map is indexed by wall segment IDs, which are non-negative integers.
-As with column IDs under `columns`, they must be entered in YAML as strings.
+These must be entered in YAML as strings, i.e. in quotes.

-The values of the map are three-dimensional offsets.
+The values of the map are maps, including three-dimensional offsets.
 Any offset given for segment 0 is relative to a switch mounting plate.
 The default value for segment 0 is `[0, 0, 0]`, which means that walls will start to build out from the corner of each mounting plate.

-Segments other than 0, starting with segment 1, are offset relative to the preceding segment and have no default value built into the application.
+Segments other than 0, starting with segment 1, are offset relative to the preceding segment.

 Offsets are *cumulative*.
 Segments form a chain, each one positioned relative to the one before, as the building blocks of each wall.